 The Little Mermaid & Port of Copenhagen Free Tour

-This free tour of the Little Mermaid and the Port of Copenhagen is an opportunity to explore the Danish capital's maritime history and its most famous statue.
+This free tour of the Little Mermaid and the Port of Copenhagen is the best way to learn about the Danish capital's maritime history.
+We'll also discover the secrets of its most famous statue!.
 Description.

 • 3 hours

-This free tour of the Little Mermaid and the Port of Copenhagen is an opportunity to explore the Danish capital's maritime history and its most famous statue.
+This free tour of the Little Mermaid and the Port of Copenhagen is the best way to learn about the Danish capital's maritime history.
+We'll also discover the secrets of its most famous statue!

 Description

-At the specified time, we will meet at number 14 Amaliegade to start the free tour of Copenhagen.
-The itinerary includes visits to several notable sites.
+At the indicated time, we'll meet at number 14 Amaliegade to begin a special free tour of Copenhagen.
+The tour includes a visit to The Little Mermaid.

-We will first pass by the Copenhagen Opera House and then proceed to St Alban's Church, the only Anglican church in Denmark, known for its neo-Gothic style.
-Following this, we will visit the Amalie Gardens, a green space connected to Amalienborg Palace, where we will discuss Denmark's colonial history and the Fireburn Revolt.
+We will first pass by the Copenhagen Opera House, then head to St Alban's Church, the only Anglican church in Denmark.
+Next, we'll visit the Amalie Gardens, connected to Amalienborg Palace, where we will discuss Denmark's colonial history and the Fireburn Revolt.

 Included